abdelazizmirasoft/upwork-clone/README.md

 `CREATE USER 'upwork_user'@'%' IDENTIFIED WITH mysql_native_password BY 'p@$sw0rd';`

 `GRANT CREATE, ALTER, DROP, INSERT, UPDATE, DELETE, SELECT, REFERENCES, RELOAD on *.* TO 'upwork_user'@'%';`

+Access the app container to generate the laravel key and save it to the .env file:

+`docker-compose exec app bash`
+`php artisan key:generate`
+Don't forget to cache the configuration settings:
+`php artisan config:cache`